 |26||むすめ||Lady||This label also goes unused.
 No portrait data is associated with it.|

 |29||Gナイト||Gold Knight||This generic unit is meant to represent some of Zeke's underlings, who turn into temporary allies on the Rigel Plains battle.
 While the paladin and bow knight are used, this gold knight is not: the only gold knight in the formation is Zeke himself.|

 There are several unused enemies present within the code of Gaiden.
-Due to how enemy data works, it is unlikely that any data remains for these enemies outside of their names and occasionally their portrait.
-Non-generic units appear to be associated with their map: investigation into this is not complete, but it is highly unlikely one of these unused units has surviving class or level data.
+Due to how enemy data works, it is unlikely that any data remains for these enemies outside of their names and occasionally their portraits.
+Non-generic units appear to be associated with their map: investigation into this is not complete, but it is highly unlikely that any of these unused units has surviving class or level data.

 |8C||ハンニバル||Hannibal||Uses the same portrait as Slayde and several other minor bosses.
 The name Hannibal would later be used for a playable character in Seisen no Keifu.|

 |8D||マッセナ||Massena||While Massena does appear as an NPC in the final game, it is noteworthy that his unit ID is an enemy's.
 He never fights the player in the final release.
 As he was the captain of Emperor Rudolf of Rigel's guards, it is likely that he attacked the player at some point of development instead of surrendering to Alm as part of Rudolf's final orders.|